JoshuaMichaelHall654/Single-Qubit-Simulator/README.md

+# What is this (replace this header with the name later)?

 # Design choices:

 ## 1. Backend and frontend both run on the browser using a webassembly approach.
 I have two big reasons for this choice: